 The cost of the full programme is £18,000 and the cost of the fast-track programme is £12,800, these costs are approved for levy-funding.
 Please see our guidance below in 'Key Documents' on how to secure funding for both levy and non-levy organisations.

 Our first cohort will start in September 2020.
-There will usually be one or two regional locations for the face-to-face workshops with the remainder of the programme delivered at your workplace and online.
+There will usually be one or two regional locations for the face-to-face workshops (or online webinars depending on the COVID-19 situation) with the remainder of the programme delivered at your workplace and online.